Telecastic Fake Show

-"Telecastic fake show" is a single by Japanese rock band Ling tosite Sigure.
+"Telecastic Fake Show" is a single by Japanese rock band Ling Tosite Sigure.
 It was released as both a CD and a CD/DVD combo.
 The single reached No. 17 on the Oricon charts, despite the fact that they belonged to an independent record label.
+The track "24Reverse" was later included in the limited edition-exclusive second disc of the compilation album Tokyo Ghoul Authentic Sound Chronicle compiled by Sui Ishida.

 Track listing

 All tracks written and composed by Toru "TK" Kitajima.